assumptionsofphysics/assumptionsofphysics.github.io/_problems/006-ContinuumHypothesis.md

 *Mathematical problem.* As part of the general theory, we have determined that any space of experimentally distinguishable cases forms a second-countable $$T_0$$ topological space.
-Therefore we can ask mathematically whether there exist such a topological space where the cardinality of the set is more than countable but less of that of the continuum.
+Therefore we can ask mathematically whether there exists such a topological space where the cardinality of the set is more than countable but less of that of the continuum.